Rules of the South Hockey Mens League

 returned in whole or in part at the discretion of the appeal committee.

-- The Committee may refer such appeal to a committee of three persons which shall act with expedition and in its
+- The appeal committee shall act with expedition and in its own discretion hold an oral or written appeal.
+The

 - An appeal committee may vary in any way the decision which is the subject of an appeal.